Britain to boost military presence in Arctic | Law-Order

 Britain to boost military presence in Arctic

-Britain would commit militarily "to deeper integration, interoperability with countries such as Norway" to protect the seas of the North Atlantic, Ben Wallace told a news conference in Bardufoss, northern Norway.
+Britain would commit militarily "to deeper integration, interoperability with countries such as Norway" to protect the seas of the North Atlantic, Wallace told a news conference in Bardufoss, northern Norway.
 "We are going to effectively, permanently, have a ...
-Marine strike group permanently ... active in the Nordics," he said, adding the force would likely rotate between Norway, Sweden and Finland.
+Marine strike group permanently ... active in the Nordics," he said, adding the force would likely rotate between Norway, Sweden, Finland and elsewhere in the region.

-He was speaking while visiting a NATO exercise in Arctic Norway involving 30,000 troops training to defend the Nordic nation under attack from a fictional country, triggering the alliance's collective defense clause.
-The biennial exercise has taken on an added significance because of the invasion of Ukraine.
+Wallace was speaking while visiting a NATO exercise in Arctic Norway involving 30,000 troops.
+The biennial "Cold Response" exercise has taken on added significance because of the invasion of Ukraine.
 NATO-member Norway shares a border with Russia in the Arctic.

+"Our Arctic strategy commits us to more training and working together," Wallace said.
+"I think we'll be in the area a lot more.
+Our ambition is bold and we will make sure that we are there to answer the demand if called upon," he added.

+Norwegian Defence Minister Odd Roger Enoksen welcomed the commitment.
+"We want more allied activity up north," Enoksen said.

 While tensions in the Arctic region have been low, Norwegian leaders have been concerned that a confrontation between NATO and Russia could spill over in the Arctic, where both sides have increased their military presence in recent years.